 V-Sync Vs G-Sync

-V-sync solved the screen tearing effect whenever the frame rate would go below the 60 Hz of the screen, However, in order to compensate for the screen tearing, V-Sync had the issue of screen stutter.
+V-sync solved the screen tearing effect whenever the frame rate would go below the 60 Hz of the screen, However, to compensate for the screen tearing, V-Sync had the issue of screen stutter.
 So with V-Sync, your display FPS would be locked at 60 Hz; however, should it dip below, it would cause a screen stutter.
 Why?
-In order to understand this, you need to be clear on what a screen tear and a screen stutter is.
+To understand this, you need to be clear on what a screen tear and a screen stutter are.

 - A screen stutter occurs with the V-Sync on.
 Say your screen has a refresh rate of 60 Hz, should the FPS fall below 60 FPS, the system would compensate by taking a repeat frame for that single frame to load.
 So for example, if it were to drop to 59 FPS, it would take two frames to load up the one frame, thus stopping the motion for that one extra frame, which causes the screen to stutter.

 - G-Sync, on the other hand, saves the day by improving on the drawbacks of the V-Sync.
 It eliminates the screen stutter and tearing issues both at the same time.
 Your refresh rate and frame rates match in perfect harmony.
 How does NVIDIA accomplish this?
 As Tom Petersen from NVIDIA puts it, “it’s still one of our secret sauces.”
 So do not overthink how the technology works.
 Just enjoy what it delivers.